lucas-labs/bootstrap-theme-starter/README.md

 * Automatically compile sass files.
 * Automatically minifies the resulting .css files
 * Images optimization
-* Automatically inyects the bootstrap 4 javascript dependeces into the project.
+* Automatically injects the bootstrap 5 javascript dependeces into the project.
-* It contains Browsersync which allows, [among other things](http://damonbauer.me/browsersync/), to synchronize the browser with the development enviroment by automagically injecting your source code changes into the browser, removing the need of performing a manual refresh.
+* It uses Browsersync.
+This allows, [among other things](http://damonbauer.me/browsersync/), to synchronize the browser with the development enviroment by automagically injecting your source code changes into the browser, removing the need of performing a manual refresh.

 ## Prerequisites
 * Install [Node and Node Package Manager](http://nodejs.com)